 If a defendant is considered a danger or risk in any way, whether in flight, or danger to the community, he may be kept in detention.
 If this is the case, the defendant has certain protections, and detention can only be issued after a motion filed by the State, and a hearing on that motion.

-For more information on New Jersey’s changing bail process, and how it could affect you, contact Scott Gorman, a leading Hackensack expungement lawyer at The Gorman Law Firm.
+For more information on New Jersey’s changing bail process, and how it could affect you, contact Scott Gorman, an Essex County leading expungement lawyer at The Gorman Law Firm.
 As our laws change, it’s more important than ever to discuss your options with an experienced attorney who can help build the best case for your defense.

 Published in Categories: Expungment